-Chalok Bay itself is a clean white sandy beach and the second biggest beach on the island.
-The beach is not one of our go-to beaches but with Freedom Beach and Shark Bay nearby, you can't complain.
+Chalok Bay itself is a clean white sandy beach and the third biggest beach on the island.
+The beach is not one of our go-to beaches but with Freedom Beach and Shark Bay nearby, you can’t complain.

 Close by is an easy hiking trail which will take you past seven less visited beaches.
 In one of our articles hiking on Koh Tao, we start from Mae Haad to Chalok.
 The hike itself is not a loop and can be done the other way around from Chalok to Mae Haad.

 Chalok is a great quite alternative to Sairee if you are still not sure on where to stay on Koh Tao.
 Except for the party nightlife, this little town has all you need.